-Particulars Direct Taxes Indirect Taxes Indirect Taxes Meaning Direct Taxes are those taxes where the incidence and impact falls on the same person.
+Particulars Direct Taxes Indirect Taxes Meaning Direct Taxes are those taxes where the incidence and impact falls on the same person.
 Indirect Tax is a tax where incidence and impact fall on two different person.
-Nature of tax Direct Tax progressive in nature.
-Indirect Taxes is regressive in nature.
+Nature of tax Direct Tax progressive in nature. progressive in Indirect Taxes is regressive in nature.
 Levy & Collection Levied and collected from the Assessee.
-Levied & collected from the consumer but paid / deposited to the Exchequer by the Assessee / Dealer.
+Levied & collected from the consumer but paid / deposited to the Exchequer by the

+Assessee / Dealer.
 Taxable Event Taxable Income / Taxable Wealth of the Assessees.
 Purchase / Sale / Manufacture of goods and provision of services.
 Collected After the income for a year is earned or valuation of assets is determined on the valuation date.
 At the time of sale or purchases or rendering of services.
 Shifting of Burden Directly borne by the Assessee.
 Hence, cannot be shifted.
 Tax burden is shifted or the subsequent / ultimate user.
 Psychological Effect It is psychologically very difficult for a person to pay some amount after it is received in his hands.
 Hence, there is psychological resistance.
 Since the price of commodity or service is already inclusive of indirect taxes, the customer i.e. the ultimate tax payer does not feel a direct pinch while paying indirect taxes and hence, resistance to indirect taxes is much less compared to resistance to direct taxes.
 Collection Mechanism Direct taxes are mainly on income/ wealth of individuals, firms or corporate bodies, where millions of transactions are carried out in lakhs of places and keeping an eye over all such transactions is virtually impossible.
-Indirect taxes are easier to collect as indirect taxes are mainly on goods/commodities/ services, for which record keeping, verification and control is relatively easy (at least in organized sector).
+Indirect taxes are easier to collect as indirect taxes are mainly on goods/ commodities/ services, for which record keeping, verification and control is relatively easy (at least in organized sector).
 Manufacturing activities are carried out mainly in organized sector, where records and controls are better.
 Cost of Collection Collection cost of direct taxes as percentage of tax collected are higher in indirect taxes compared to indirect taxes.
-Collection costs of indirect taxes as percentage of tax collected are lower in indirect taxes compared to direct taxes. ilidileel laxes.
-TUACS.

-Usage of taxes more in direct taxes where it is on unorganized sector, since control is difficult. les in indirect taxes in organized sector due to convenience of control. usage of laxes Government can judiciously use the direct taxes to support development in desirable areas, while discouraging in backward areas, infrastructure development etc. Government can judiciously use the indirect taxes support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas on go manufactured in tiny or support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while discouraging it in others, reducing taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas, while discouraging taxes on go manufactured in tiny or support development desirable areas area Effect on prices Direct taxes do not affect prices of goods and service.
+Collection costs of indirect taxes as percentage of tax collected are lower in indirect taxes compared to direct taxes.
+Tax Evasion Tax evasion is comparatively more in direct taxes where it is on unorganized sector, since control is difficult.
+Tax evasion is comparatively les in indirect taxes in organized sector due to convenience of control.
+Usage of taxes Government can judiciously use the direct taxes to support development in desirable areas, while discouraging in backward areas, infrastructure development etc. Government can judiciously use the indirect taxes to support development in desirable areas, while discouraging it in others, e.g. reducing taxes on goods manufactured in tiny or small scale units; lowering taxes in backward areas etc. Effect on prices Direct taxes do not affect prices of goods and service.
 Tax on goods and services increases its prices, which reduces demand of goods and services.
 Lesser demand means lower growth of industrialization.
-Inflationary Effect Direct taxes are not inflationary.
-Indirect taxes increase the prices of products and hence are often perceived as inflationary.
+Inflationary Effect Direct taxes inflationary. are no t Indirect taxes increase the prices of products and hence are often perceived as inflationary.
 Higher customs duty and excise duty increases cost of modern machinery and technology.